In this review, we will take a Saudia (Saudi Arabian Airlines) flight from Athens to Jeddah in business class on an

-The only negative I can think about is the removal of the amenity kit on short and mid-haul flights and the irregular internet connection – but those are things I can easily live without considering how great all other aspects of the flight were.
+The only negative I can think about is the removal of the amenity kit on short and mid-haul flights and the irregular internet connection – but those are minor issues I can easily live with considering how great all other aspects of the flight and service were.

 Trip report index